 The Naïve Method: Multiply Your PSAT Score by 10 to Get Your SAT Score

 If you're just looking for the theoretical equivalent SAT score -- this method is good enough.
 In fact, in our text below, we will use the SAT-equivalent score a lot.
 However, some students and parents ask themselves a more relevant question: Now that I know my PSAT score, what will I likely get when I take the SAT for real?
-Can you predict my future SAT score based on my PSAT?
+Can you predict my future SAT score based on my PSAT score?
 The answer is a resounding yes.

-Predict SAT Score from the PSAT Score
+How to Predict Your Future SAT Score From Your PSAT Score

 You need to take into account a few extra factors when doing prediction versus just conversion.
 First, if you've been paying attention to my series on what's a good 7th grade SAT score or what's a good 10th grade SAT score, you'll know that students improve over time.
 This factor is vital to a good prediction, as we show you below.
 Second, the SAT is not exactly equal to the PSAT.
 Finally, some call it luck and others call it fate, but there is some chance involved, and we must account for that.

 What does this mean?
-It reflects that scores for students do go up generally because they're learning more in school.
-Some students also receive great SAT preparation, and I believe these students likely improve more than average.
+It reflects that scores for students go up generally because they're learning more in school.
+Some students also receive great SAT preparation, and I believe these students improve more than average.

 Breakdown by Section: Verbal, Math, and Writing